martinohanlon/exploring-space-with-minecraft/en/step_5.md

 ### The four pillars

-The four pillars running up the centre of the display show data from the temperature, humidity and pressure sensors on the Sense HAT and its CPU temperature.
+The four pillars running up the centre of the display show data from the temperature, humidity, and pressure sensors on the Sense HAT, and its CPU temperature.

 ![SpaceCRAFT Display Pillars](images/spacecraft5.png)

 Along the centre of each pillar is a different type of block representing the different sensors:

-* Lava - temperature
+* Lava – temperature
-* Water - humidity
+* Water – humidity
-* Obsidian - pressure
+* Obsidian – pressure
-* Red wool - CPU temperature
+* Red wool – CPU temperature

 --- task ---

-Holding your finger over the temperature sensor or breath on the humidity sensor, and see what effect it has on the level of lava or water in the pillars.
+Hold your finger over the temperature sensor or breathe on the humidity sensor, and see what effect it has on the level of lava or water in the pillars.

 --- /task ---

 ### The ISS

-The ISS at the top of the stairs which circle the pillars changes position based on the orientation of the Sense HAT.
-This is calculated using the Sense HAT's accelerometer, gyroscope, and magnetometer.
+The ISS at the top of the stairs that circle the pillars changes position based on the orientation of the Sense HAT.
+Its movement is calculated using the Sense HAT's accelerometer, gyroscope, and magnetometer.

 ![SpaceCRAFT Display ISS](images/spacecraft7.png)

 --- task ---

-Tilt the Sense HAT and see the effect it has on the ISS.
+Tilt the Sense HAT and see the effect on the ISS.

 ![SpaceCRAFT Display ISS](images/spacecraft8.png)